zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database/explore-run-queries/explore-run-queries.md

     ````
   Each of these produced slightly different results.
 The first one display the document with a specific ticket number, the second displayed all the records and the third gave a count of the records.

   For the last one,  you can see in the field "message" the getPassengersAffectedByFlight endpoint is still under construction.
 In other words the code for that endpoint has not been completed yet.
+Feel free to take a look at the code using 'cat express_baggage_demo_nosql.js'

 9. You can also execute sql statements using OCI CLI commands.
 Going this route, you will be querying the data over REST.
 Execute in Cloud Shell.